Prism was not worried about Ember, not in the least.

 "How are you doing this?!" she demanded.

-The words struck harder than any attack.
+The words struck her harder than any attack that Prism had yet to throw.

-Prism then calmly explained how she manipulated layered presences and pressure differentials to destabilize Ember's combustion field before ignition.
+Prism then calmly explained how she manipulated layered presences and pressure differentials to destabilize Ember's combustion field before their ignition.

 It was a demonstration of absolute control.

-"So," Prism asked, "what will you do?"
+"So," Prism started, "what will you do now?"

 Prism was finished playing.